wallee-payment/android-till-sdk/Wallee Payment App Integration Changes for 3rd Party Developers.md

 ### Key Changes:

 1. **New Startup Application Configuration**
-   - **StartupApplication Setting:** A new configuration parameter called `StartupApplication` will be added in the Terminal Software Manager, replacing the existing kiosk mode defined via the manifest file.
+   - **StartupApplication Setting:** A new configuration parameter called `StartupApplication` will be added in the Terminal Software Manager.
-   - This allows the third-party app to be in the foreground until a transaction is initiated, after Wallee will manage the payment processing and return the original app to the foreground when complete.
+   - This parameter replaces the existing kiosk mode configuration and defines which application is launched automatically after terminal reboot.

 2. **Deprecation of `PrimaryApplication` Configuration**
    - The existing `PrimaryApplication` setting in the Terminal Software Manager will be deprecated.
 Moving forward, instead of using `PrimaryApplication`, Wallee Payment App will now save the last application that was in the foreground before starting a transaction.
 This application will be brought to the front once the transaction is completed.